jaymoulin/yamete/README.md

 (This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
 In addition to maintenance and stability there are many desirable features yet to be added.)

-Early Releases are available on Patreon : https://www.patreon.com/jaymoulin/posts?tag=yamete
+Early Releases are available on https://www.japanread.cc/manga/mutedPatreon : https://www.patreon.com/jaymoulin/posts?tag=yamete

 This image allows you easily download specific assets of a site